 Christine Ryan Kathryn Bexley Graham Miller Ross Bay Kito Pikaahu James Scarr Angus Ogilvie enable functions proper to a Cathedral to be fulfilled.
 The Cathedral

-Nature of Business For the maintenance of the fabric and appointments of the Cathedral and to
+For the maintenance of the fabric and appointments of the Cathedral and to

 Endowment Fund is a non discretionary fund.